Wednesday, July 31, 2019

 I like a Chili Dog anytime.
 Where does this cheap$kate and lazy Chef get his chili?
 From the can of course!
 Just watch my Chili Dog recipe and make your own, the 99 Cent Chef way.

 Let's Be Frank, serves up wieners with compassion.
 No factory farm beef, pork, or turkey is used in their franks.
 All the animals are 100% grass-fed and humanely raised locally in California.
-Hormones, antibiotics, nitrates, and nitrites are not added in the production of the meat.
+Hormones, antibiotics, nitrates, and nitrites are not added to the production of the meat.

 I often gild the lily, that is I lay it on thick, like my next Hot Dog recipe, a Chili & Sauerkraut Dog.
 I find sauerkraut from the can or jar and chili from a can is tasty enough -- no need to complicate things.